gallantlab/cottoncandy/README.md

 $ sudo python setup.py install
 ```

+**NOTE** When installing, cottoncandy will try to find your AWS keys and store them in a configuration file.
+See the [default file](https://github.com/gallantlab/cottoncandy/blob/master/cottoncandy/defaults.cfg) for more configuration options.

 ### Configuration file

 After installation, the cottoncandy configuration file will be saved under:
 * Linux: `~/.config/cottoncandy/options.cfg`
 * MAC OS: `~/Library/Application Support/cottoncandy/options.cfg`
 * Windows (sorry not tested, nor supported): `C:\Users\<username>\AppData\Local\<AppAuthor>\cottoncandy\options.cfg`

-Upon installation cottoncandy will try to find your AWS keys and store them in this file.
-See the [default file](https://github.com/gallantlab/cottoncandy/blob/master/cottoncandy/defaults.cfg) for more configuration options.

 Object and bucket permissions are set to ``authenticated-read`` by default.
 If you wish to keep all your objects private, modify the configuration file and set ``default_acl = private``.
 See [AWS ACL overview](http://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html) for more information on S3 permissions.